Aditya7s/SourceFactors/README.md

 ## Excitation and Source Factors

-The excitation and source factors are obtained within the [MathematicaNB](MathematicaNB), specifically the [ExcitationFactors notebook](MathematicaNB/ExcitationFactors.nb) which utilizes the KerrMST packages, which is a solver for Leavers equations and uses the Mano-Suzuki-Takasuki method to obtain the Excitation Factors.
+The excitation and source factors are obtained within the [MathematicaNB](MathematicaNB), specifically the [ExcitationFactors notebook](MathematicaNB/ExcitationFactors.nb) which utilizes the KerrMST packages, which is a solver for the Teukolsky equations and uses the Mano-Suzuki-Takasuki method to obtain the Excitation Factors.
 The Source Factors are obtained by dividing the Excitation Coefficients by the Excitation Factors.